 Advancing your education doesn’t mean starting over

-The Bachelor of Applied Science and Multidisciplinary Studies programs are designed for students with credits from the military, community college or a previous university.
+The Bachelor of Applied Science and Interdisciplinary Studies programs are designed for students with credits from the military, community college or a previous university.
 Both programs help students develop management and leadership skills that can apply across a variety of fields.
 Classes for both programs are filled with non-traditional adult learners looking to network and grow professionally and academically.
-Most importantly, the MDS and BAS programs are intentionally designed to fit into the lives of working adults.
+Most importantly, the IPS and BAS programs are intentionally designed to fit into the lives of working adults.

 Develop your degree your way

-Degree programs designed to fast track your future
+Degree programs designed to fast-track your future

-Many students in the BAS and MDS programs use prior learning credits to complete their courses faster and cheaper.
+Many students in the BAS and IPS programs use prior learning credits to complete their courses faster and cheaper.
 Credit for prior learning allows students to challenge courses with knowledge from past work, life or military experiences.
 Upon a successful challenge, students receive credit for their challenged courses at a fraction of the usual cost.
 The university evaluates student knowledge in several ways, including standardized tests or completing a prior learning portfolio.

 Prior learning portfolios outline the knowledge students have gained outside the college classroom and show the relationship to college-level learning.
-The program developed an exclusive course due to the wide variety of knowledge and experience of MDS and BAS students.
+The program developed an exclusive course due to the wide variety of knowledge and experience of IPS and BAS students.
 The class, taught by Baker Lawley, helps them build their portfolio.
 Lawley explains how best to exemplify knowledge and challenge courses that correlate to their experience.
 In the fall of 2020, 31 students in Lawley’s class challenged a total of 78 courses.
 Seventy-one of the 78 courses were successful, saving students approximately $74,550 in tuition costs.